mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 * Azure VM created and started.
   * Instructions are provided for UbuntuLTS 18.04.
-  * A minimum of 32GB Temp storage for the `/var/lib/docker` directory.
+  * A minimum of 24GB available storage for the `/var/lib/docker` directory.
   * Root access on server (this is normally available by default).
 All the commands given here should be run as **root** user.
 * Access to your company's VPN or similar if required.